Mickjitsu/opensourcenews/README.md

 - Ensure the website is seamless for the user
 - Ensure the user can find exactly what they need
-- Ensure news stories can be updated/edited easily and displayed on the site
+- Ensure news stories can be updated/edited easily and displayed on the site dynamically
 - Allow for users to sign up and leave comments
 - Keep all interested parties up to date with the news